PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experiments

 \subsection{Quantitative and Qualitative Results}

 Given the differing requirements of natural and medical image tasks, we employ separate evaluation metrics for the two settings.
 For natural image tasks, reconstruction quality is assessed using peak signal-to-noise-ratio (PSNR) and learned perceptual image patch similarity (LPIPS), while for medical imaging tasks, we use PSNR and structural similarity index (SSIM) as evaluation metrics.
 Quantitative results are reported as averages over the validation set, while qualitative examples are provided to illustrate the visual fidelity of the reconstructions.

-We implement PnP-CM, as shown in~\algoref{alg:proposed_admm}, for multiple ADMM iteration counts ($N \in \{2, 4, 8\}$) and independently fine-tune all coefficients for each task, including the injected noise level and the CM noise level, as well as the momentum coefficients for the primal and dual updates.
+For all tasks, we use $\mathrm{N}=4$ iterations, except for phase retrieval where we use $\mathrm{N}=8$ due to its increased difficulty.
+In \suppref{appdx:diff_nfe_and_noise}, we further report results for $\mathrm{N}\in\{2,4,8\}$ and $\sigma_\y=0.025$ to illustrate the performance and robustness of the method.

-\paragraph{Natural image tasks.} Representative results in \figref{fig:main_inv_all} demonstrate that PnP-CM consistently yields sharper and more faithful reconstructions.
+\paragraph{Natural image tasks} Representative results for linear inverse problems in \figref{fig:main_inv_all} demonstrate that PnP-CM consistently yields sharp and high-quality reconstructions.
 Compared to DPS, our method avoids oversmoothing while being significantly faster, and it generates coherent structures that CM-based approaches often fail to recover.
-The reconstructions also preserve high frequency details without introducing the grid-like artifacts seen in competing methods.
+The reconstructions also preserve high frequency details without introducing the grid-like artifacts seen in some of the competing methods.
+Compared to recent DM-based PnP methods, which can achieve high-quality reconstructions but typically require substantially more iterations, PnP-CM attains comparable visual quality while operating at a fraction of the computational cost.
+For nonlinear inverse problems (\figref{fig:nonlinear_main}), which are intrinsically difficult to solve, PnP-CM yields reconstructions that are either improved or comparable to those of DPS, $\Pi$GDM, and DPnP, while requiring significantly fewer NFEs.
 These visual observations are reflected quantitatively in \tabref{tab:comparison_method}, where PnP-CM reaches state of the art quality with only a few evaluations.
-Additional qualitative comparisons are provided in \appref{appdx:lsun_appdx}. \paragraph{MRI Reconstruction.}
+Additional qualitative comparisons are provided in \suppref{appdx:celeba_appdx}.